Saffrina Welch, BSc, CPDT-KA

 My work as a Zoologist took me to some wonderful and wild places.
 I spent two months living with and studying the wild Przewalski Horses in Mongolia (which included protecting the foals from wolf predation), I worked on various wildlife rehabilitation and habitat restoration projects in both New Zealand and the UK, and volunteered at the Churchill Northern Studies Centre in Manitoba - who doesn't want to live on a decommissioned missile base on the edge of polar bear country?
 I've also spent three seasons sailing up and down the coastline of British Columbia looking for marine mammals, bears, and wolf poop!

 Sounds like a dream-career come true, right?
-It was, though amongst the samples of frozen wolf scat, something was missing.
+It was, though something was missing.
 The truth was I missed having a dog, and though I loved working on remote field projects there were very few opportunities for me to implement a positive change.
 I really did want to create a better world, I just needed to find a better way to do it.

 Going Off Track